ProtoDigitalUK/lucid/apps/documentation/src/content/docs/getting-started.md

 ---
 title: Getting Started
-description: Get up and running with Headless
+description: Get up and running with Lucid
 ---

-Ready to jump into Headless?
-Follow the steps bellow to get your brand new Headless project up and running.
+Ready to jump into Lucid?
+Follow the steps bellow to get your brand new Lucid project up and running.